-Fake online reviews appear to be by a genuine customer, but are actually paid for by the seller - unlike real product reviews.
+Fake online reviews appear to be by a genuine customer, but may not be a fair representation of their experience.

-Often the seller gives away their product to the reviewer for free to review it.
-They might also pay the person to write a review.
+A seller could give away their product to the reviewer for free, or refund them after a review has been written.
+They might also pay the person an additional incentive to write a review.

 But these can also be bought by sellers paying genuine people for a good review by giving them the product for free.